Moving On: How To Start Over After A Breakup

 A network of supportive individuals may help you through a rough breakup.
 Connecting with others could make you feel less alone and encourage you to pursue other interests or activities.
 Social connection, as opposed to isolation, has been proven to affect mental health positively.
 Practicing self-care after a breakup can be beneficial regardless of how the relationship ended.

-Therapy after a breakup
+Therapy and support after a breakup

 If you are struggling to get over your ex and move on with your life, it may help to speak to a licensed therapist.
 Whether in-person or online, therapy can help you examine your feelings and work through them.
 One common technique applied in talk therapy is cognitive behavioral therapy (CBT), in which a therapist helps the patient to reduce their negative emotions by reframing how they think about the experience that caused them to feel sad or depressed.
 CBT is one of many approaches a therapist can take when helping you through the grieving process post-breakup.